frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 ## What’s frees-rpc

-`frees-rpc` brings the ability to combine RPC protocols, services and clients in your `Freestyle` program, thanks to [gRPC](https://grpc.io/).
-Although it's fully integrated with gRPC, there are some important differences when defining the protocols, as we’ll see later on, since `frees-rpc` follows the same philosophy that `Freestyle` core, being macro-powered.
+[frees-rpc] brings the ability to combine [RPC] protocols, services and clients in your `Freestyle` program, thanks to [gRPC].
+Although it's fully integrated with [gRPC], there are some important differences when defining the protocols, as we’ll see later on, since [frees-rpc] follows the same philosophy that `Freestyle` core, being macro-powered.

 ## Installation